abtzpro/Investigating_A_Rootkit/Attacker Data/README.md

 ## Log Start Date
 6/12/2023

-This is an investigation into the rootkit andd malicious behavior on a machine that seems to become a repeated target and thus requires more in depth research.
+This is an investigation into the rootkit and malicious behavior on a machine that seems to become a repeated target and thus requires more in depth research.

 This repo will often be updated and is by no means complete